AMAZING WORLD OF SCIENCE WITH MR. GREEN

 1.1.6 Worldviews are the lenses shared by groups of people through which they perceive, make sense of and act within their environment.
 They shape people’s values and perspectives through culture, philosophy, ideology, religion and politics.

-- Expansion of Influence: Individuals can interact with diverse global perspectives, leading to a broader understanding of different cultural and environmental issues.
+• Broader Influence: Access to global perspectives enables a broader understanding of cultural and environmental issues.

 Examples of World Views